Colourings of Uniform Group Divisible Designs and Maximum Packings: Block-Equitable Colourings

 A discussion of equitable colourings of BIBDs and in particular STSs is included here for completeness and we note that many of the results on weak colourings of BIBDs (in Subsection \ref{ssc:weakBIBD}) are directly applicable to the existence of equitable colourings.

-For instance, it is known that for any STS$(v)$, ${\cal D}$, $\chi({\cal D})> 2$, implying that for $v\geq 7$, no equitably 2-colourable STS$(v)$ exists \cite{Pelikan1970,Rosa1970}.
+For instance, if $v \geq 7$, it is known by a simple counting argument that for any STS$(v)$, ${\cal D}$, $\chi({\cal D})> 2$~\cite{Pelikan1970,Rosa1970}, implying that for $v\geq 7$, no block-equitably 2-colourable STS$(v)$ exists.
 Adams, Bryant, Lefevre, and Waterhouse~\cite{AdamsBryantLefevreWaterhouse2004} also established that if $c\geq 3$, there exists an equitably $c$-colourable STS$(v)$ if and only if $c = v$ and $v \equiv 1, 3 \pmod{6}$.
 This result has been generalised by Luther and Pike in Theorems 1 and 4 of~\cite{LutherPike2016}, establishing necessary and sufficient conditions for the existence of equitably colourable BIBDs:

 \begin{theorem}[\cite{LutherPike2016}] Let $\cD$ be a BIBD$(v,k,\lambda)$.
 Then there exists a block-equitable $c$-colouring of $\cD$ if and only if \begin{itemize} \item $v \leq c$ or \item $v=k$, or \item $v=k+1$, $\lambda \mid (k-1)$, $k>c$ and $c \mid (k+1).$ \end{itemize} \end{theorem}